 My dad sees everyone for who they are.
 He won’t judge people but always learns their personalities first.
 He helps people he doesn’t know, and he’s always nice to strangers.
 My dad is kind and always helpful.

 My dad is awesome, fantastic, and phenomenal.
 I love my dad.
 He’s far from perfect, but far past amazing.

-First, it reminded me that our kids are always watching us.
+First, it’s a reminder that our kids are always watching us.
 They see the good and the not-so-good in our lives.
 They know we’re far from perfect.
 And we never know what will register in their minds as significant or even life-changing.
 That’s the power and the great responsibility of our modeling.

-And second, I hope this draws out the best in you as a dad, like it does in me.
-Like Abigail’s dad, we make a difference when we make our kids laugh, show kindness to people, and prove ourselves to be trustworthy.
+And second, this should draw out the best in you as a dad.
+Like Abigail’s father, we make a difference when we make our kids laugh, show kindness to people, and prove ourselves to be trustworthy.
 Our general disposition has a powerful effect on our children—whether they are tiny infants or teens whom we may have to look up to.
 Be a joyful father, and let it show!

 Fatherhood is a high calling, and something to live up to.
-I hope you’ll find ways to be “far past amazing” for your kids today.
+Find ways to be “far past amazing” for your kids today.